Geely Haoyue

 The Geely Haoyue (吉利豪越) is a mid-size SUV produced by the Chinese automaker Geely.

 In 2020, the first generation was introduced to the Chinese market and exported as the Geely Okavango in overseas markets.
 The Haoyue name means 'heroic', while Okavango is named after the Okavango Delta in Botswana.

-In 2023, the second generation, the Haoyue L, was introduced with a Volvo's Drive-E series 2.0-litre turbo engine and enlarged dimension.
+In 2023, the second generation, the Haoyue L, was introduced with a Volvo's Drive-E series 2.0-litre turbo engine and enlarged dimensions.

-First genaration (2020–present)
+First generation (2020–present)

 The Haoyue was codenamed the VX11 during development.
 The standard transmission of the Geely Haoyue is a 7-speed dual-clutch automatic transmission with front-wheel-drive, and AWD available as an option.
 Power of the Haoyue comes from a 1.8-litre turbocharged four-cylinder petrol engine producing 181 hp and 300 Nm of torque.